Shra1V32/docusaurus-blogger/docs/GraphifyEd/intro.md

 - ShadCDN for UI
 - Clerk for authentication
 - Rive for animations
-- Oracle Cloud Infrastructure for hosting
+- Oracle Cloud Infrastructure & Vercel for hosting